 - Zoom – Using Waiting Rooms – Especially nice for controlling who can / cannot enter a meeting.
 (Office Hours, private instruction, etc)

-Blackboard is the tool that WSU uses to deliver class content.
+Canvas is the tool that WSU uses to deliver class content.
 Both Zoom and Panopto are supported methods of online content delivery to your classes.
-Here are some of the links and tutorials for both of those services.
+Here is a link for how to use Cougar Capture tools.

-- Blackboard / Panopto – Instructor and Student Guides
+- Cougar Capture Tools – Instructor and Student Guides

 Zoom vs. Panopto

 Both tools are easy to use and available to use through Blackboard.
 Mainly the difference comes down to Synchronous content delivery, where students attend during the scheduled meeting time, or Asynchronous delivery, where it is recorded and then viewed later.
 Zoom allows for both scenarios, whereas Panopto only allows for the content to be view later.
 VCEA recommends Zoom for this reason as we believe that synchronous deliver is preferred whenever possible.